East European Studies

 Photo from Budapest, Kerepesi Cemetary

-The research in the East European section is driven by the importance of understanding cultures and societies in this region in the context of its rich, multilayered and often internally contradictory historical legacies.
+The research in the East European section is driven by the importance of understanding cultures, societies, political development and global relations in this region in the context of its rich, multilayered and often internally contradictory historical legacies.
 The area, which has often been defined as a borderland between the “West” and the “East”, taps into the cultural heritages of Byzantium, the world of Islam, Western Europe, and the nomadic cultures of Central Asia.
 In the past, the region was dominated by the powerful continental empires of the Ottomans, Habsburgs and Romanovs.
-In the 20th century, it emerged as the testing ground for the ideas of communism and as the geopolitical competitor of Western capitalist society and liberal democracies.
+In the 20th century, it emerged as the brutal testing ground for the ideas of communism and as the geopolitical competitor of Western capitalist society and liberal democracies.
 The inquiry into Eastern Europe as a unique historical phenomenon and ongoing battlefield in Europe requires multidimensional and interdisciplinary studies.

-The group’s scholarly expertise is especially strong in covering such topics as contemporary history and politics in South-Eastern Europe, Polish history, culture and arts, Russian language and linguistics, Russian and post-Soviet literature, post-Soviet Russian politics, society, ideology and culture.
-The group has made an important contribution to the general media coverage of the most topical events in the region, and informed the national audience about the region’s main cultural and political features.
-Members of this group have published extensively in national and international academic journals and publishing houses.
+The group’s scholarly expertise is especially strong in covering such topics as contemporary history and politics in South-Eastern Europe, Polish history, culture and arts, Russian and post-Soviet literature, post-Soviet Russian politics, society, ideology, culture as well as migration and minorities in today’s Central Asia and Ukraine.
+The group has made an important contribution to the general media coverage of the most topical events and cultural production in the region, and informed the national audience about the region’s main cultural and political features.
+Members of this group have published extensively in national and international academic and non-academic journals and publishing houses.

 Continentalism and Geopolitics: The Idea of ‘Big-Space’ Political Formations in Comparative Historical Perspective